Meow-Double/Hatiko-UI/hatiko-ui/README.md

       />
 ```

-- <b>getCheckboxState</b> - function that returns boolean type, depending on the checkbox activity
+- **getCheckboxState** - function that returns boolean type, depending on the checkbox activity

 </br>
 </details>